 Only students living one (1) mile or more from the school are eligible for transportation.
 Transportation is not available to any location within one (1) mile of the school, including childcare facilities.

-Bus-riding privileges may be suspended pending payment of any outstanding account balances, meals, field trips, ASP, etc.
+Bus-riding privileges may be suspended pending payment of any outstanding account balances, field trips, technology, etc.

 Foster Homes / Emergency Shelters / Homeless